Solaimanx/shiprocket-api/README.md

-# IT'S NOT YET READY FOR USE ( WILL PUSH WORKING CODE WITHIN THIS WEEK)

 # What is this ?

-This repo will help to integrated shiprocket with React / React native.
+This repo will help to integrated shiprocket with React / React native / Node js